Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Results

 Radiologist rankings based on quality of pathology depiction were concordant with SSIM scores for the top submissions as shown in Figure \ref{fig:rad_ranking_case_wise}.
 The second and third place performers for both 4X and 8X tracks were flipped between the quantitative ranking based on SSIM and the qualitative ranking based on radiologists.
 The SSIM difference between these two constructions methods was relatively small, out to the third decimal place.
 In the Transfer track, radiologist rankings matched ranking based on SSIM.

-A summary of the ranks and Likert scores is shown in Table \ref{tab:radresults}.
+A summary of the ranks and Likert scores with with means and standard deviations is shown in Table \ref{tab:radresults} (AIRS = AIRS Medical, Nspin = Neurospin, MRR = MRRecon, and Res. = ResoNNance).
+We applied standard deviations for Table \ref{tab:radresults} (instead of quantiles as used in Table \ref{tab:resultsbycontrast}) to show more information on the variability.
 Across all metrics AIRS Medical separated itself from the other submissions with the highest SSIM and best image quality.
 Aside from this single team, differentiation among the other teams was not strong.
 Of note, both the Neurospin and ATB teams had nearly identical average SSIM scores for the quantitative evaluation, with ATB presenting a slightly higher score (0.960 vs. 0.959 in 4X, 0.944 vs. 0.942 in 8X).
 In the radiologist evaluation phase, these ranks flipped, with Neurospin receiving slightly higher ranks (1.94 vs. 2.22 in 4X, 2.25 vs. 2.28 in 8X).

 A case-wise breakdown of the ranks for all 3 finalists and all rated cases is shown in Figure \ref{fig:rad_ranking_case_wise}.
 For second and third-place metrics as rated by SSIM, radiologist assessment was discordant between the two methods.

 However, in 16 out of 18 cases the highest SSIM score within the finalists' batches also received the highest radiologists' rating.
 A similar relation - not shown here - was found for the other used metrics such as normalized mean-squared error (NMSE) and peak signal-to-noise ratio (PSNR).

+Radiologist agreement according to Kendall's coefficient of concordance generally improved as SSIM scores diverged.
+We calculated the concordance using radiologist rankings of teams for quality of depiction of pathology vs. the ground truth.
+For each case in the radiologist evaluation phase, we evaluated Kendall's coefficient of concordance with tie correction, and then aggregated over all cases by averaging.
+This resulted in values of 0.457 for the 4X track, 0.386 for the 8X track, and 0.781 for the 4X Transfer track (where 0 indicates complete disagreement and 1 indicates complete agreement).
+In the 4X and 8X tracks, discordance was primarily driven by two submissions (Neurospin and ATB) that were very close in SSIM score.
+For the Transfer track, separation among the teams was more clear, and we observed corresponding increases in concordance.

+Radiologists did take note of hallucinatory effects introduced by the submission models.
+Figure \ref{fig:hallucination} shows hallucination examples from all three tracks.